kunaldeo/django-livesettings3/README.md

 from * import config
 ```

-> Linter Warning: Becareful of PyCharm's `Optimize Imports` as it may remove it thinking it is never called!
+> Linter Warning: Becareful of PyCharm's `Optimize Imports`, it may remove this line as it is never called directly!

 ### Accessing Values in view